 From A22 Brennero Motorway exit “Rovereto Sud – Lago di Garda Nord” and follow the road 240 towards Riva del Garda, Nago and Arco, reaching Nago and Arco.
 Once getting to Arco first roundabout, turn to right following the road towards Dro and Trento, entering Sarca Valley.
-Cross the little nice village named Dro and carry on along the main road towards Pietramurata for about 6 km., reaching on your left-hand side a short road to Bar Hotel Ciclamino (Cuore del Sarca).
+Cross the little nice village of Dro and carry on along the main road towards the other village of Pietramurata for about 6 km..
+Before getting to Pietramurata, a short road (signpost Cuore del Sarca - Ciclamino) forks from the main road.
 Turn to left following this road and reaching at once a parking area near the hotel (30 km. from Rovereto Sud exit).

-From the parking area follow a little asphalted road towards South; once getting to the first fork, follow the gravel road on the right and after a field turn again to right, following a red-marked trail rising towards the cliff.
-(0,45 minutes from Ciclamino Parking).
+From the parking area follow a little asphalted road towards South; once getting to the first fork, follow the gravel road on the right and after a field turn again to right, following a red-marked trail rising towards the cliff and reaching the right end of the wall.
+A narrow trail traverse under the base of the wall to the start of the various routes (0,45 minutes from Ciclamino parking).